 Additionally, low estrogen levels attributed to menopause can also trigger an inflammatory response.
 Another potential cause includes a benign noncancerous growth known as a cyst or polyp.

 Your doctor may recommend follow-ups and additional testing.
 These tests include a cervical biopsy, endocervical sampling exam, or colposcopy.
 It’s important to note that ASCUS isn’t an indication of precancerous cells and doesn’t mean you have cervical cancer.
 It is treatable and can quickly resolve.
 However, if it goes undiagnosed and untreated, there is a 10% risk of cervical cancer.
 So, prioritize having a pap smear regularly.

 Abnormal Pap Smear Results To Take Note Of

 As discussed before, abnormal pap smears are not uncommon and occur often.
 However, there are instances that negative results indicate serious complications.

 The Human Papilloma Virus, known as HPV, is a sexually transmitted infection (STI).
 According to the Centers for Disease Control (CDC), it’s a common STI, especially for those in their late teens and early 20s.
 HPV can cause genital warts and increase the risk of cervical cancer.

-For most patients, the immune system is sufficient at fighting off the virus and resolving itself.
+For most patients, the immune system is sufficient to fight off the virus and resolve itself.
 However, for those with a weakened immune system overcoming HPV may not be easy to achieve.
 Therefore, if your gynecologist informs you that you test positive for HPV, additional testing is often required.

 They may recommend administering one of the tests I mentioned earlier, or they may decide to perform a 6-month follow-up exam.
 And, in some scenarios, they may recommend both of these actions.
 Either way, work closely with your doctor to ensure the best treatment.